AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management: Introduction

-Therefore, to address this, we propose a distributed CIM algorithm namely Automated Right-of-Way (AROW) that utilizes an earlier designed and implemented Driver Messenger System (DMS)~\cite{shah2022enabling} based on the relevant source material~\cite{rajab2017driver}.
-CAVs can employ AROW in SC-I to negotiate SC-I crossing priorities and avoid any potential for ambiguity.
+Therefore, to address this, we propose a distributed CIM algorithm for SC-Is namely Automated Right-of-Way (AROW) that utilizes an earlier designed and implemented Driver Messenger System (DMS)~\cite{shah2022enabling, tian2023systems} based on the relevant source material~\cite{rajab2017driver}.
+CAVs can employ AROW in SC-I to negotiate SC-I crossing priorities in the form of explicit passing turns through Driver Intention Messages (DIMs) and avoid any potential for ambiguity.
 The proposed algorithm is robust to any non-compliance from CAVs and not only assists in mitigating ambiguity, but also in promoting fairness when it comes to SC-I crossing, even for large-scale CAV scenarios.